abhishek-kumar-code/Redfish_Public/Specification.md

 All Navigation Property elements contain a `Type` attribute specifies the data type.
 The `Type` attribute is a [qualified name](#qualified-names) that references an [Entity Type element](#entity-type-and-complex-type-elements).
 This can also be made into an array using the `Collection` term.

 Navigation Property elements may specify a `Nullable` attribute.
 If the value is `false`, `null` is not allowed as a value for the property.
+If the attribute is `true` or not specified, a value of `null` is allowed.

 Unless the reference property is to be [expanded](#expanded-resource), all Navigation Properties in Redfish use the `OData.AutoExpandReferences` Annotation element in order to show that the reference is always available.